greggman/jsgist/README.md

   - [X] Simple: just a page that shows your code
   - [ ] Complex: a page that shows your code with UX, links, avatar, etc...

+- [ ] Add tests!!!

+  There are currently no tests.

 ## License: [MIT](LICENSE.md)